-undergraduate research travel awards Grants are available to students concentrating in Middle East Studies to defray the costs of transportation for undergraduate research projects that focus on Middle East-related topics.
-Recent awards have supported student research on colonial conceptualizations of the 19th century hajj and on the Dönme, a sect of Jewish converts to Islam who have communities in modern day Turkey. mes undergraduate fellowship Middle East Studies offers two competitive Undergraduate Fellowship awards to rising seniors writing an Honors Thesis and concentrating in MES.
-The fellows are expected to play an active role in MES life and assist with outreach efforts to current undergraduates and alumni. undergraduate dug The Middle East Studies Departmental Undergraduate Group (DUG) is run by MES concentrators who host events and activities in addition to advising their peers and endeavoring to build community both inside and outside of MES.
+Undergraduate Research Travel Awards Grants are available to students concentrating in Middle East Studies to defray the costs of transportation for undergraduate research projects that focus on Middle East-related topics.
+Recent awards have supported student research on colonial conceptualizations of the 19th century hajj and on the Dönme, a sect of Jewish converts to Islam who have communities in modern day Turkey.
+MES Undergraduate Fellowship Middle East Studies offers two competitive Undergraduate Fellowship awards to rising seniors writing an Honors Thesis and concentrating in MES.
+The fellows are expected to play an active role in MES life and assist with outreach efforts to current undergraduates and alumni.
+Undergraduate DUG The Middle East Studies Departmental Undergraduate Group (DUG) is run by MES concentrators who host events and activities in addition to advising their peers and endeavoring to build community both inside and outside of MES.
 The DUG-organized Undergraduate Paper Series provides opportunities for MES concentrators to showcase their work within the Brown community.
 All students are welcome to attend and participate in the DUG regardless of concentration.
+"My encounter with the Middle East Studies department at Brown over the past four years has been humbling and inspiring.
+The endless support, encouragement, and advice that I have received from faculty members, staff members, and students have shaped my academic and personal journeys with lessons about patience, integrity, and purposefulness.
+Without a doubt, the MES community has given me the drive to hold myself accountable as a lifelong learner who wishes to bridge the gap of understanding between different communities and for that, I am grateful to call MES my second-home." - Huma Ramazan Ali '21.5

-"Middle East Studies has been an invaluable community that has pushed me to grow both as an individual and as a student in my time at Brown.
-In addition to the outstanding faculty support MES offers, the support of my peers has been a highlight of the concentration, and I'm happy to call many of my classmates my friends." - Ryan Saadeh '20 highlighted events Middle East Studies hosts a range of events featuring leading scholars, policymakers, and practitioners speaking on important issues in the study of the Middle East and on developments in current events.
-Recent highlights include a panel comparing experiences of incarceration in the United States and in Syria; a film series highlighting comedic cinema from across the Middle East and North Africa as well as political choices in new cinema from the region; engaging luncheons on topics like gender-based violence, transgender lives in modern Turkey, and the Syrian refugee crisis; a year-long Iran Today lecture series aimed at sophisticated discussion of contemporary Iranian society and culture; a concert highlighting classical Syrian music; scholarly symposiums such as the fifth Engaged Scholarship Conference on 'Middle East Toxic Wars' as well as an Islam and the Humanities workshop on 'Assessing the Islamic Past.'
+Highlighted Events Middle East Studies hosts a range of events featuring leading scholars, policymakers, and practitioners speaking on important issues in the study of the Middle East and on developments in current events.
+Recent highlights include a panel on feminist anti-racist activism in the Middle East and North Africa; a discussion on the decolonization of museums; a film series highlighting issues of women, gender, and sexuality in the Middle East and North Africa; Professor Emily Drumsta's presentation of her translation of Nazik al-Mala'ika's Revolt Against the Sun; a collaboration with the Climate Change Lab on climate change and global warming in the Middle East; and an Iranian studies lecture series, including lectures on gender segregation in contemporary Iran and the role of urban space in facilitating collective action.